rafsanislam09/Windows-KVM/README.md

 1. Follow screen instructions.

-2. When you will be in 'Select Disk' section, click on 'Load drivers'. then browse to (CD/DVD) 'D:\virtio-win-<version_number>\amd64\' and select 'w10' folder.
+2. When you will be in 'Select Disk' section, click on 'Load drivers'.
+Then browse to (CD/DVD) 'D:\virtio-win-<version_number>\amd64\' and select 'w10' folder.
 Click OK.
 Then you will get the required driver to install Windows on a specific disk.
 Click Next and select the virtual disk.

 3. Finish installation process.